vincenzooo/pyXsurf/docs/source/pages/tutorials.rst

 ..
 TODO: these files in _static etc. are not compiled, so ipynb are not tested.

 ..
 TODO: some of the notebooks have been copied by source in _static or notebooks folder.
-The first are compiled, but are not in synch with the source.
+The second are compiled, but are not in synch with the source, which can be elsewhere (e.g. pyXtel\source\test\..).
+These files are copied because sphinx doesn't compile notebooks above source folder.

+Here you can find documents, tests and examples of real applications.
+Examples have code that you can download, run, or adapt to your case (TODO 🛠️).
+Also don't hesitate to request a feature or submit your problem at https://github.com/vincenzooo/pyXsurf/issues.

 Overview
 -------------------------------